2018 VBHA Scholarship Winner Announced!

-The 2017 Scholarship Committee consisted of Freda Smith, Allen Pennington, Forest Redd, and Chairman Hunter Thrasher.
-The committee applied specific scoring criteria to all applications and the awardee is Savannah Blake Looney, a 2017 graduating senior at Craig County High School.
-The award was presented to Savannah at her graduation on May 26.
+The 2018 Scholarship Committee consisted of Freda Smith, Allen Pennington, Forest Redd, and Chairman Hunter Thrasher.
+The committee applied specific, predetermined scoring criteria to all applications.
+VBHA thanks the Committee for their work.

 Following is Meaghan's essay which is in response to: